Kamo Dashi Ramen with Duck Umami from Maruchan

-About 3 weeks ago, on July 6, 2020, a unique cup ramen from Maruchan was released here in Japan.
+About 3 weeks ago, on July 6, 2020, a unique cup ramen was released from Maruchan here in Japan.

-Among others, the Maruchan’s instant ramen is one of a kind in that it has the umami flavor of the duck.
+Among others, the instant ramen is one of a kind in that it has the umami flavor of the duck.

 Maruchan Kamo Dashi Ramen Instant Cup Noodle

-In the name “Kamo Dashi Ramen (鴨だしラーメン)”, “Kamo (鴨)” means (wild) duck in Japanese, while “Dashi (だし, 出汁)” stands for soup stock or broth.
+In the name of “Kamo Dashi Ramen (鴨だしラーメン)”, “Kamo (鴨)” means (wild) duck in Japanese, while “Dashi (だし, 出汁)” stands for soup stock or broth.